linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 }
 {{< /file >}}

 This section of code defines a `pressStart` function that's called when another Twitter user mentions the bot.
-It contains a few local variables, a bit of logic, and a function that must be included in the `T.post` method:
+It contains a few local variables, a bit of logic, and another callback function that must be included in the `T.post` method:

 - On line 3, the `pressStart` function is defined.
 It takes a `tweet` object as a parameter.
 This represents a Tweet that another Twitter user has mentioned the bot in.
 The `tweet` object has tons of data attached to it, and the Twit client helps us parse through this data.